leezhenghui/tsnode-proxify/README.md

 Before we dig into the tsnode-proxify, we need to clarify some concepts.

-1. Interaction style for a method call in node.js:
+1. **Interaction style** for a method call in node.js

-- Sync: The method `completion` should be done in the same tick as method invocation being requested.
+    - Sync: The method `completion` should be the same time point as method invocation being returned.

+     ```
      e.g:
      greet(name: string): string {
        return 'Hello, ' + name;
      }
+     ```

-- Async: The method `completion` will be done in a future certain tick after the tick of method invocation being requested.
+    - Async: The method `completion` will be done in a future certain time point after the moment of method invocation being returned.

+     ```
      e.g:
      greet(name: string, cb: Function): void{
        setTimeout(function() {
          let reval = 'Hello, ' + name;
          cb(null, reval);
        }, 10);
      }
+     ```

-2. Completion identifier:
+2. **Completion hints**

     - Invocation completion hints(supported so far).
 This concept is relevant to how we understand `after` of an execution join point

     - method returned (for sync sytle method only)

     - callback method get called (for both sync and async style method)

     - promise get resolved or rejected (for async method with promise as return value)

-So, we  totaolly can provide below combinations for `before` and `after` advise points:
+3. So, at the time being, tsnode-proxify can support below combinations with `before` and `after` advise join points

     - sync-return

     - sync-callback

     - async-callback

     - async-promise

 tsnode-proxify enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being claimed on the target method.